 As per your cross-country move checklist, change your address with the post office at least three weeks before you move.
 This will ensure that your mail is forwarded to your new address.
 You should also notify your bank, credit card companies, and other businesses of your new address so that you can continue to receive bills and other essential documents.

 4. Cancel All Utilities

 Be sure to cancel your utilities at your old residence at least two weeks before you move.
-This will ensure that you’re not charged for services after you’ve moved out.
-Additionally, set up utilities at your new residence so that they’re turned on when you arrive.
+This will ensure you’re not charged for services after moving out.
+Additionally, set up utilities at your new residence to turn on when you arrive.

 5. Pack a Moving Survival Kit

 Pack a “moving survival kit” containing items you may need during the first few days in your new home.
 This should include toiletries, bedding, towels, and clothes.
 This way, you won’t have to unpack everything immediately and can take care of the essentials first.